Mahdi-Mansouri/DeepLearning-Projects/README.md

 # Deep Learning Course Notebooks

-This repository contains my Jupyter Notebook implementations and assignments from the **Deep Learning** course.
+This repository contains my Jupyter Notebook implementations and assignments from the **Deep Learning** course that I eagerly audited.
 The materials cover fundamental and advanced topics such as neural networks, convolutional networks, transformers, generative models, and recent trends in self-supervised and foundation models.

 Each session includes notebooks with code experiments, implementations of algorithms, and analyses.